Query APIs

 Dot notation can be used to specify nested object fields. (e.g. [ "favorites.food", "==", "apple" ])

-Note that dot notation only works with where for now.
+Note that dot notation only works with where operation for now.

 ⚠️